NexPlayer/Android-SDK/advanced.md

 #### void setListener ( IStatisticsListener listener )

-This method sets a listener to receive statistics events about HLS, DASH or SS playback in NexPlayer™.
+This method sets a listener to receive statistics events about HLS, DASH or SS playback in NexPlayer.

 A statistics listener should be set after NexPlayer has been created and initialized, but before content playback begins.